Well, my R&R is now over half over, and I'm having a very relaxing time with Sheryl and

 However, upon arrival here with my family, my experiences are characterized by variety to the extreme, and every activity involves choice and decision.
 So, for those out there thinking that R&R must naturally be a blissful and relaxing experience (and many of us in the military actually have that expectation), it is actually more stressful than the experience of a staff officer in a combat zone due to the exponential increase in the number of choices requiring decisions (and these decisions must be made quickly, as we are not a culture that values delayed gratification and validates patience and contemplation).

 Add to this, of course, the difficulty of picking up where relationships were "left off" six months ago, and further dynamic pressure is bountifully applied to the stress sandwich (OK, I admit there are a lot of mixed metaphors here).
-However, despite all this, and due to your prayers and support and God's grace, we are enjoying each other and having a positive experiencee.
-As you can tell from Sheryl's blog entries, we are doing things as a family that we have found to be enjoyable activity in the past, and we are building on those memories with new experience.
+However, despite all this, and due to your prayers and support and God's grace, we are enjoying each other and having a positive experience

 I am doing my best to spend as little time on email, etc., as possible, so would appreciate your patience with a lessened amount of communication with you all--I'm trying to put Joshua and Sheryl first.
 However, please know that I value and treasure your support, your prayers, and am NOT consciously neglecting you--just very consciously focusing on Sheryl, Joshua, and my own needs (perhaps a little selfish, I hope you understand).